 |Waste Generated1Landfill Waste Intensity (pounds landfilled to produce 100 pounds of finished product)||FY20182.64||FY20192.60||FY20203.95|

-1This footprint includes data from our U.S.-based operations.
-Information from our U.S.-based Cobb-Vantress, The Pork Group, hog buying stations, Keystone Foods, American Proteins, Inc., and Tecumseh Poultry are not included in this footprint.
-The increase in waste generated can be attributed to improved data reporting with our waste vendors regarding the amount of waste generated and recycled in our operations.
+1FY2018 and FY2019 includes data from our U.S.-based operations except U.S.-based Cobb-Vantress, The Pork Group, hog buying stations, Keystone Foods, American Proteins, Inc., and Tecumseh Poultry.
+FY2020 data includes all U.S. based operations as well as U.S.-based Cobb-Vantress, The Pork Group, Keystone Foods, American Proteins, Inc., and Tecumseh Poultry.
+FY2020 data does not include hog buying stations.
+International data is not included in any waste metrics.
+The increase in waste generated can be attributed to improved data reporting with our waste vendors regarding the amount of waste generated and recycled in our operations, including food waste.

 2Beneficial reuse can include activities such as composting, land application and digestion.

 Our packaging strategy aligns with the five “Rs”—Remove, Reduce, Reuse, Recycle and Renew—and is guided by the recommended packaging metrics and definitions set forth by the Sustainable Packaging Coalition (SPC) and the Global Packaging Project.
 The packaging design process prioritizes increasing the use of recyclable and renewable materials, as well as minimizing packaging where possible.
 At the same time, our packaging must be durable enough to endure handling through receipt, inventory, packing use, distribution, point of sale, consumer use and disposal, as well as meeting our high standards for food compatibility and safety.
 We stay abreast of innovations in packaging technology and ways to source renewable packaging materials.